In this article, we will explore the difference between FZIPX vs FSMAX.

 Fidelity Spartan Extended Market Index (FSMAX) seeks to provide investment results that correspond to the total return of stocks of mid-to-small-capitalization United States companies.

-The fund typically invests at least 80% of assets in common stocks included in the Dow Jones U.S. Completion Total Stock Market Index, which represents the performance of stocks of mid-to-small-capitalization U.S. companies.
+The fund typically invests at least 80% of assets in common stocks included in the Dow Jones U.S. Completion Total Stock Market Index, representing the performance of stocks of mid-to-small-capitalization U.S. companies.

 In other words, FSMAX tracks the Dow Jones U.S. Completion Total Stock Market Index.

-This means that the fund targets all companies in the market aside from the 500 large companies in the U.S. market.
+This means that the fund targets all companies besides the 500 large companies in the U.S. market.

 In the last 5 years, it has surpassed its Morningstar Mid-Cap Blend category average.